 2. Create Recipe Content

 Many CPG brands that are just starting out don’t realize how essential recipe content is for growing your website organically.
-Looking at work we have done for Dickey’s Barbecue, we helped build their At Home website from the ground up using organic SEO strategies.
+Looking at work we have done for Dickey’s Barbecue, we helped build the At Home website from the ground up using organic SEO strategies.
 Our first and primary strategy was using high-quality recipe content and optimizing it for rich snippets.
+How can I use recipes to generate traffic to my website?

 How Recipe SEO for CPG Works